-There are seven territorial branches of the Academy: Gdańsk, Katowice, Kraków, Lublin, Łódź, Poznań and Wrocław.
-Their role is to integrate the local scientific communities and act as representatives of the Academy to the local authorities and organizations.
-The territorial branches consist of national Academy members, according to their place of residence.
+There are eight territorial branches of the Academy: Gdańsk, Katowice, Kraków, Lublin, Łódź, Olsztyn and Białystok, Poznań, Wrocław.
+Their role is to integrate the local scientific communities and act as representatives of the Academy to the local authorities and organizations (Article 31).

 The committees are a very special part of the Academy.
-They fall into two groups: the scientific committees affiliated with the Divisions, and the task force committees (also called the problem committees) affiliated with the Presidium.
-Each scientific committee constitutes a self-governing representation of a scientific discipline for the purpose of integrating Polish scholars.
+They fall into two groups: scientific committees affiliated with the Divisions, and task force committees (also called problem committees) affiliated with the Presidium.
 The tasks of the scientific committees are: to deal with the problems of a particular discipline, to contribute to the dissemination of the research results, and to initiate cooperation with foreign scientific centers.
-Furthermore, a task force committee at the Presidium of the Academy or at the division level has interdisciplinary competence, being involved in research concerning science studies, teaching, and social and economy issues.
+(Articles 33-37).

 (Based upon the Parliamentary Act of April 30, 2010 on the Polish Academy of Sciences)